chrisbodger/VeinCam/docs/CONOPS.md

 * Configure device based on Venenfinder to be able to automatically adjust contrast.
 * Design and manufacture a prototype chassis to house Pi modules to allow for handsfree, real-time visualization.
 * Produce a "how to build" and "how to use" guides for the device.
-* Perform initial testing on the device itself (not user-testing).
+* Perform initial testing on the device itself (not formal user-testing).

 #### Stretch Deliverables
 In order of priority.